Revisions last approved 08/23/2014

 The conference chair shall organize and manage the biennial conference and all related correspondence.
 S/he shall plan conference activities, invite speakers, decide on conference theme, etc. In the absence of the president or in the event of the president's death, inability or refusal to act, the president-elect shall perform the duties of the president, and when so acting, shall have all the powers of and be subject to all the restrictions upon the president.
 The president-elect shall perform such other duties as from time to time may be assigned by the president.
 The president-elect shall maintain contact with other organizations, assist the president, plan for the future, and assume the presidency for the following biennium.

-The treasurer shall: (a) have charge and custody of and be responsible for all funds and securities of the corporation; (b) receive and give receipts for moneys due and payable to the corporation from any source whatsoever, and deposit all such moneys in the name of the corporation in such banks, trust companies or other depositories as the board of directors shall select; and (c) in general perform all of the duties incident to the office of treasurer and such other duties as from time to time may be assigned to the treasurer.
+Design Communication Association Headquarters shall provide for the office of treasurer.
+The treasurer, at headquarters, shall: (a) have charge and custody of and be responsible for all funds and securities of the corporation; (b) receive and give receipts for moneys due and payable to the corporation from any source whatsoever, and deposit all such moneys in the name of the corporation in such banks, trust companies or other depositories as the board of directors shall select; and (c) in general perform all of the duties incident to the office of treasurer and such other duties as from time to time may be assigned to the treasurer.
 If required by the board of directors, the treasurer shall furnish a bond for the faithful discharge of duties in such sum and with such surety or sureties as the board of directors shall determine.
 The treasurer shall maintain the organization’s membership list, maintain accounts and bookkeeping records for the organization, and report all financial dealings.

 The executive secretary shall maintain membership records, provide information and notices to members, recruit new members, outreach efforts, and promote organizational growth.